learn-co-curriculum/review-map-state-to-props-readme/README.md

 export default connect( state => ({ items: state.items }) )(App);
 ```

-If you've got a complicated amount of state you're mapping to props, stick with
+However, if your state is much more complicated than the above, you're better
-the original setup.
+off sticking with the original setup.

 ## Deeper understanding of props